-- the traditional gender split between sectors the disproportionately high number of women working in retail and the disproportionately high number of men working in the rest of the business - more men employed within the most senior management roles - the snapshot date reflects the full impact of pay increases for our monthly payroll but not for our 4-weekly retail payroll, which has a greater proportion of female paid colleagues - this year's figures are worsened by the timing of a remuneration structure change which saw a significant increase in ordinary pay fully reflected for monthly paid employees but only partially reflected for our 4-weekly paid retail colleagues in the hourly pay calculation.
-This issue won't impact next year's gender pay gap position.
+- the traditional gender split between sectors the disproportionately high number of women working in retail and the disproportionately high number of men working in the rest of the business - more men employed within the most senior management roles - the snapshot date reflects the full impact of pay increases for our monthly payroll but not for our 4-weekly retail payroll, which has a greater proportion of female paid colleagues, because their pay period reflects an element of pre pay review salaries.
+This year, this has been compounded by the timing of a remuneration structure change which saw a significant increase in ordinary pay fully reflected for monthly paid employees but only partially reflected for our 4-weekly paid retail colleagues in the hourly pay calculation.